Neekoh1310/School_District_Analysis/README.md

     - The original percentage passing for reading was 97.308869%.
     - The percentage passing for reading after the analysis was revised and run is 69.663609%.
     - There is a very stark difference between the original math and reading scores pre and post academic dishonesty analysis.
-    - However, these numbers really cannot paint a complete picture and be used as enough evidence to prove academic dishonesty.
-Other factors need to be taken into account which were not included in the dataset that was provided.

 # Comparison of Top 5 and Bottom 5 performing schools:
     - Before the academic dishonesty analysis was run, the Top 5 Performing Schools were: